-In the United States, psychologists are licensed by psychology boards specific to state, and state law dictates the process of licensure.
+In the United States, psychologists are licensed by psychology boards specific to state and state law dictates the process of licensure.
 However, state policies are more or less based on licensure models which evolve over time.
 Both the American Psychological Association (APA) and the Association of State and Provincial Psychology Boards (ASPPB) have published licensure models.
 Not only do these two models sometimes differ, but individual states vary in their application and interpretation of these models.

 Both models generally suggest two years of sequential, graded, and increasingly complex supervised clinical experience as a requirement for licensure as a psychologist.
 A recent development with which students should become familiar is the role of practicum training in licensure.
-Both ASPPB and APA licensure models have recently encouraged increasing flexibility regarding the timing of supervised professional experience required for licensure (see below).
+Both ASPPB and APA licensure models have recently encouraged a change regarding the timing of supervised professional experience required for licensure (see below).
 Specifically, they have suggested that practicum experience be considered as contributory to the two years of supervised experience eligible for licensure.
-Washington and Utah have since changed their licensing requirements to include hours accrued during practicum training.
-California has not moved to accept practicum training at this time.
+Arizona, Connecticut, Indiana, Kentucky, Maryland, North Dakota, Ohio, Utah, Washington, and Wyoming have since changed their licensing requirements to include hours accrued during practicum training.
+The practicum training in such states is stringently overseen so that the structure may be as similar as possible to internship.
+The California Board of Psychology has not moved to accept practicum training hours toward licensure at this time.
+Thus, they do not oversee the practicum training.
+The doctoral program oversees the training at the practicum level.